Siddhartha-1234/FirstDjangoApp/README.md

 # FirstDjangoApp
 # A text utils project

-To run file in terminal type python manage.py runserver
+To run file in terminal type "python manage.py runserver"

 make sure that python and django is installed